 In April 2008, we reported data from two compassionate use patients treated in Germany with our autologous stem cell therapy for DCM.
 A cardiothoracic surgeon experienced with cell therapy at the University Hospital in Dusseldorf, Germany performed the first human application of our CRC product through direct injection into the heart muscle during open heart surgery for these two patients in late 2007.
 The data from these two critically ill patients upon discharge from the surgical center was encouraging.
 Per typical treatment practices in Germany, once these patients were released from the surgical center, they were followed by regional rehabilitation hospitals or local physicians.
 Patient #1 had an LVEF of approximately 10% prior to the CRC treatment in November 2007.
 Over the course of two months, this patient's LVEF improved to 25-30% and clinical improvement of his heart failure stage was noted.
-As reported to us by the surgeon, during his stay at a rehabilitation hospital, this critically ill patient refused all further medical treatment and discharged himself from the hospital against medical advice.
-This patient's subsequent death due to natural causes was unrelated to the cell therapy treatment.
+As reported to us by the surgeon, during his stay at a rehabilitation hospital, this critically ill patient refused all further medical treatment.
 Patient #2 had an LVEF of 25-30% prior to being treated with CRCs in December 2007.
 Upon discharge from the surgical center in February 2008, her LVEF had improved to 45%.
 In September 2008, at a 7 month follow-up visit with the treating surgeon, this patient's LVEF was again measured at 45% and the patient reported further improvement in her heart failure symptoms.
 These EU compassionate use treatments provided supporting information considered critical to the success of the U.S. Phase II IMPACT-DCM IND application.